Trump bids farewell to Washington, hints of comeback

 Speaking without notes, Trump said his presidency was an “incredible four years.”
 He told the crowd that he and first lady Melania Trump loved them and praised his family for its hard work, saying they could have chosen to have an easier life.

-Without mention’s Biden’s name, Trump wished the new administration great luck and success, which he said would made easier because he had laid “a foundation.”
+Without mentioning Biden’s name, Trump wished the new administration great luck and success, which he said would be made easier because he had laid “a foundation.”

 “I will always fight for you,” he told the crowd.
 “I will be watching.
 I will be listening.”